ForgePaper2024/forge-2024/README.md

 ## Tertiary Study

-The results of the tertiary study are contained in the file [src](https://github.com/ForgePaper2024/forge-2024/tree/main/src)/Data Extraction Responses.csv
+The results of the tertiary study are contained in the file [src](https://github.com/ForgePaper2024/forge-2024/tree/main/src)/Data Extraction Responses.csv.

 This is the data we gathered and used to answer RQ 1.

 ## Comment search

-The code used to search the leading comments from the dataset for strong copyleft licenses is contained in the file [src](https://github.com/ForgePaper2024/forge-2024/tree/main/src)/stcopyleft_licenses.py
+The code used to search the leading comments from the dataset for strong copyleft licenses is contained in the file [src](https://github.com/ForgePaper2024/forge-2024/tree/main/src)/stcopyleft_licenses.py.

 The code used to detect other copyright information is contained in the file [src](https://github.com/ForgePaper2024/forge-2024/tree/main/src)/copyright_tokens.py